Our "Thin" Atmosphere

 The surface waters (about 10 meters deep) contain a lot of tiny phytoplankton (microscopic plant organisms such as algae).
 Phytoplankton (ocean plants) take carbon dioxide from the atmosphere by absorbing it into their cells, similar to plants on land.
 Using energy from the sun, plankton consume carbon dioxide and water to form sugar and oxygen.
 About 50% of the total oxygen in the atmosphere originally came from phytoplankton.
 We humans owe our existence to these tiny plants.
 In summary, humans are polluting the atmosphere with about 9 GtC a year.
 Land photosynthesis is removing 3 GtC and the oceans likewise 2 GtC of carbon.
 That leaves a net increase of carbon in our atmosphere each year of 4 GtC, which has been increasing for many, many years.
 Top

 Atmospheric circulation is the large scale movement of air that over time transfers thermal energy from the warm equator to the cold poles.
-The wind belts girding the planet are organized into three cells: the Hadley cells, the Ferrel cells, and the Polar cells.
+The wind belts girding the planet are organized into three cells: the Hadley cells, the Ferrel cells (shown in red to the left), and the Polar cells (in dark blue).

 Hadley cells, first described by George Hadley, are circulation loops that begin at the equator with warm, moist air from low pressure equatorial areas.
 They rise up to the top of the atmosphere and make their way towards both poles.
 At about 30° north and south latitudes, they cool somewhat and descend into high pressure relatively dry areas.
 Some of the "descending" air travels west equatorially over the earth's surface creating the "Trade Winds" and completing the loop of the cells.